-In an era where identity theft and fraudulent credit activity are prevalent, it is imperative that consumers have security tools to keep their financial lives protected.
-Luckily, the three major credit bureaus – Equifax, Experian, and TransUnion – along with the federal government have implemented steps that consumers can take to help safeguard their personal information.
+In an era when identity theft and fraudulent credit activity are prevalent, consumers must have security tools to protect their financial lives.
+Luckily, the three major credit bureaus (Experian, Equifax, and TransUnion), along with the federal government, have implemented steps consumers can take to help safeguard their personal information.

-The first defense against the fraudulent use of your personal information is placing a fraud alert on your credit file before or shortly after you are the victim of identity theft, or if you suspect your personal information has been compromised.
+The first defense against the fraudulent use of your personal information is placing a fraud alert on your credit file before or shortly after you are the victim of identity theft, or if you suspect your personal information is compromised.
+Then, you’ll want to remove it when you’re in the clear.

 What is a Credit Fraud Alert?

-A credit fraud alert is a temporary notice placed on your credit file that prompts creditors for new credit applications to take added steps to verify your identity before opening an account.
+A credit fraud alert is a temporary notice placed on your credit file that prompts creditors to take additional steps to verify your identity before opening an account.
 Whether it is a new credit card, personal loan, auto loan, mortgage, or line of credit, a fraud alert adds a barrier between an identity thief and an unknowing lender.

-Initial and active duty fraud alerts on your credit reports are provided for free to individuals whether or not they have been the victim of identity theft or fraudulent credit activity, and are in force for one year.
-While these fraud alerts are sufficient for most individuals, an extended fraud alert lasting for seven years can be requested by victims of identity theft too, at no cost.
+Initial and active-duty fraud alerts on your credit reports are provided for free to individuals, whether or not they have been the victim of identity theft or other fraudulent credit activity, and are in force for one year.
+While these fraud alerts are sufficient for most people, victims of identity theft can request an extended fraud alert that lasts for seven years.

-The process of placing a fraud alert varies among the three major credit bureaus and is most commonly achieved by submitting a request via the agency’s website, over the phone, or via certified mail.
+The process of placing a fraud alert varies among the three major credit bureaus.
+However, you can typically achieve this by submitting a request via each agency’s website, using their mobile app, calling them on the phone, or sending it via certified mail.

 Removing a Fraud Alert from Your Credit Reports

-To remove a fraud alert from your credit report you can either let it expire after 1 year for initial and active duty alerts, or 7 years for an extended alert.
-Or request to have it removed manually.
+To remove a fraud alert from your credit report, you can do so manually or let it expire after 1 year for initial and active-duty alerts or 7 years for an extended alert.

-By law, when you add a fraud alert with one credit bureau, that company is supposed to notify the other two credit reporting companies of your request.
-That is so you can get the fraud alert in place as quickly as possible.
-Unfortunately, when you want the fraud alerts removed, you will likely have to contact each of the three credit bureaus separately.
+By law, when you add a fraud alert with one credit bureau, that company is supposed to notify the other two companies of your request.
+That is so you can set up the fraud alert as quickly as possible.
+Unfortunately, when you want the fraud alerts removed, you will have to contact each of the three credit bureaus separately.

-Each credit bureau varies slightly in how active duty, initial, and extended credit fraud alerts can be removed from a credit report prior to their expiration date but they are generally the same.
+Each credit bureau varies slightly in how you can remove active-duty (for military members), initial, and extended credit fraud alerts from a credit report before their expiration dates, but the process is generally the same.

 Follow these steps to remove a fraud alert with each of the 3 main credit reporting agencies listed below.